Saghen/blink.cmp/README.md

   trigger = {
     completion = {
+      -- 'prefix' will fuzzy match on the text before the cursor -- 'full' will fuzzy match on the text before *and* after the cursor -- example: 'foo_|_bar' will match 'foo_' for 'prefix' and 'foo__bar' for 'full' keyword_range = 'prefix',
       -- regex used to get the text when fuzzy matching -- changing this may break some sources, so please report if you run into issues -- todo: shouldnt this also affect the accept command? should this also be per language? keyword_regex = '[%w_\\-]',
+      -- after matching with keyword_regex, any characters matching this regex at the prefix will be excluded exclude_from_prefix_regex = '[\\-]',
       -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (*cough* tsserver *cough*) return characters that would essentially -- always show the window.
 We block these by default